Department

 Brain Tumor

 A brain tumor is excess growth of abnormal tissues in your brain.
 There are many different causes of a brain tumor that exist.
 Many brain tumors are cancerous and many of them are noncancerous.
-The brain tumor can be benign and it can also be malignant.
-The beginning stage of a brain tumor is a primary brain tumor and if cancer starts to develop in the body and spreads to your brain is considered a secondary brain tumor.
+The beginning stage of a brain tumor is a primary brain tumor and if cancer starts to develop in the body and spreads to your brain is considered a secondary brain tumor..

-How fastly a brain tumor develops can vary differently.
-How it can affect the function of the nervous system all completely depends upon the exact location and the growth rate of a brain tumor.
+How it can affect the function of the nervous system completely depends upon the exact location and the growth rate of a brain tumor.
 The treatment of brain tumor all depend upon the brain tumor's type, size, and location.

 Types of Brain Tumor?